nickthecook/ops/README.md

 `ops` has the concept of software execution environment built right in.
 If the `$environment` variable is not set, `ops` will set it to `dev` for any commands it runs.
 Use the `$environment` variable in commands and paths in your `ops.yml` to have separate SSH keys, config, and secrets for each environment.

 To switch to another environment, just `export environment=staging`, and you've switched from dev config and secrets to staging.

+If you chose not to use environment-aware features like automatic config and secret loading, `ops` will not bother you.

 To see more of how to use the concept of software execution environment with `ops`, see [Environment](docs/environments.md).